About the author

 No?
 English only, please!
 I hear enough German at BCI conferences.
 Just say no. Yeah, I know why six is afraid of seven.
 Old joke.
 I’m done with you.
 Next!

 Yes, you, who was that thinking at me this time?
 So many of you.
 Medical applications?
 You think so?
 Well, I’m sure it does.
 I make real BCIs.
 I’m not full of Eloney.
 You got a bid?
 No?
 Next!

 You?
 Don’t trust me?
 There’s so much Face bookrap out there I wouldn’t trust anyone in BCI-land at first.
 Yes, it would work with schizos.
 Usual positive symptoms?
 Delusions of grandeur, auditory hallucinations, fragmented thought, trouble concentrating, geez, sure it would work but they wouldn’t listen.
 Next!

 Hey!
 It’s you again.
 Yes, you told me the Niners won.
 So?
 Quit thinking that at me.
 Next!

 You – in the back.
 No, but I’ve done surgery on monkeys.
 OK, well, I’ve been in the room during surgeries.
 I mean, in the same room, but not at the same time.
 NO!
 Of course I was qualified to implant myself!
 I’m me!
 So tired of people who don’t believe in me.
 Next!

 I need a written offer letter.
 Where were we on the price?
 I keep getting interrupted.
 Nine hundred something.
 Going once!
 Going twice!
 Whaddya mean, that’s not what you meant?
 Next!

-Yes, I did design it with an off switch for privacy.
+Yes, I did design it with a Do not Disturb switch for privacy.
 It is?
 Right now?
 Nah.
 I don’t think so.
 Because well then how do I have all of these voices in my head?
 Next!

 Oh, there’s a higher offer.
-You mean nine hundred one?
+You mean nine hundred eleven?
 It’s not an amount?
 Huh?
 Nine won one what?

 “Madness in great minds must not unwatched go.”